jagbandhumahnata/Restaurant-Sales-Analysis/README.md

 # 🍽️ Restaurant Sales & Order Analysis (Delhi NCR)

 ## 📝 Project Overview
-This project focuses on the **cleaning, preprocessing, and exploratory analysis** of a restaurant order history dataset sourced from Kaggle. [cite_start]The dataset contains over **21,000 records** of food orders from the Delhi NCR region, tracking details such as order status, kitchen preparation time (KPT), rider wait times, and customer ratings[cite: 1, 2].
+This project focuses on the **cleaning, preprocessing, and exploratory analysis** of a restaurant order history dataset sourced from Kaggle.
+The dataset contains over **21,000 records** of food orders from the Delhi NCR region, tracking details such as order status, kitchen preparation time (KPT), rider wait times, and customer ratings.

-[cite_start]The primary goal of this notebook was to handle significant missing data, remove redundant features, and prepare a clean dataset for further analysis or machine learning tasks[cite: 1].
+The primary goal of this notebook was to handle significant missing data, remove redundant features, and prepare a clean dataset for further analysis or machine learning tasks.

 ---